tobek/laminae/18-cnd.md

 The march presents every romantic discord imaginable.
 These Unravellers scour the multiverse and return with the stories and mementos of their spoils: arguments rehashed ad nauseam, miscommunications entrenched, wandering eyes tempted, widowings celebrated, unrequited infatuations goaded, doubts sown, tempers boiled, backs stabbed, families sundered, promises mocked.

 Romantic Unravellers insist that relationships are not tampered without cause; then again a cause can nearly always be found.
 Beholding the wanton crowd, however, this visitor searched and found no malice.
 In fact, she joined the revelry for a time, finding resonance in the finitude of attachment, even stepping outside herself to share in the call-and-response.
 This community is joined together by sweat and joy and celebration of dissolution given gravitas by the gravitas of the thing being dissolved.
-To revel in the sunk cost: all of that effort for nothing---exactly!
+To revel in the sunk cost: all of that effort for nothing<span>---</span>exactly!
 One mortal found here was so wooed in the course of an unravelling that he had abandoned his life to join the parade.
 He is likely not the only one to have done so.

 ### Loss of Knowledge